Skip to content

 For small to medium-sized businesses, it's a little more complicated than that, I get it, but still worth exploring for sales leaders and business owners.

-2. It's intuitive
+2. It's intuitive to your sales process

-In case you're not familiar with Hubspot's marketing software, or the methodology they are famous for developing, let me fill you in.
+In case you're not familiar with Hubspot's marketing software or the methodology they are famous for developing, let me fill you in.

 They developed a methodology called inbound (more HERE).
 The purpose is to help businesses generate sales from leads coming their website and other online marketing assets, like social media, blogging, and gated content.
 It's very education-centric, and puts the needs of the user ahead of any business development agendas.